Jon Cisky

 Jon Ayres Cisky (born September 6, 1941) is an American former politician in the state of Michigan.

 A native of Saginaw, Michigan, Cisky was a professor at Saginaw Valley State University in the Department of Criminal Justice.
 Cisky is also a former sergeant in the St. Clair County Sheriff Department.
 In 1984, Cisky founded Crime Stoppers for the State of Michigan.
-He served in the Michigan State Senate from 1991 to 1998, serving districts 14 and 33 as a Republican.
+He served in the Michigan Senate from 1991 to 1998, serving districts 14 and 33 as a Republican.
 In 2006, he was granted professor emeritus status at SVSU.
 He is married with two children.